Importing Data from an XML File

 1. If you are importing from a Remote Filesystem, choose it from the list and then click on the pencil button to set the connection information required (only if you are using a Custom source).
 The tables are loaded in the Files tab.

-2. If you are using a Local Filesystem, drag the Excel files onto the file area or click on the Select File button and choose the path.
+2. If you are using a Local Filesystem, click on the Select File button and choose the path where the file is stored.

 1. Inner concatenation final table includes only attributes that exist in both tables.